What are the Hand-Tied Bundles?

 Hand-tied weft hair extensions require no tape, glue or heat for application.
 These are a collection of pieces that have been pre-cut and sewn by hand to create the smallest weft-size possible.
 Pieces SHOULD NOT be cut on your own as they will unravel and become unusable.
 Hand-tied wefts can be used to add fullness and length, all while blending seamlessly to your natural hair and texture.

 Why do we choose hand-tied weft?

 Hand-tied weft is virgin hair.
 Virgin hair is the top quality hair material.
 It can last for 6-12 months with good care.

-Virgin hair is the best product among all the hair extensions, it is more precious and expensive. the cuticle is still intact and all the hair is running in the same direction from root to tip.
-Virgin hair bundles are going to be the some of the most expensive hair that you can buy but it lasts longer than any other types of hair extension.
+Virgin hair is the best product among all hair extensions, it is more precious and expensive. the cuticle is still intact and all the hair is running in the same direction from root to tip.
+Virgin hair bundles are going to be some of the most expensive hair that you can buy but they last longer than any other types of hair extension.